atoms-ufrj/playmol/docs/commands.md

 the moment a new angle is detected, then Playmol will ignore such angle and produce a warning message.
 Besides the automatic detection, an angle can also be explicitly created using the [extra] command.

+Angle types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, and _type-3_, in either the direct or the reverse order.
+Playmol accepts definitions of identical angle types, which are applied simultaneously to every detected angle that fits into such sequence.
+This is useful, for instance, when the bending potential model is a sum of instances of a given [LAMMPS angle style], each one with a distinct set of parameter values.

+Angle types are considered as __ambiguous__ if, despite not being identical, they can fit to the same detected angle due to the presence of wildcard characters.
+Playmol accepts definitions of ambiguous angle types (or ambiguous sets of identical angle types), provided that they do not have the same number of wildcard-containing identifiers.
+If a detected angle fits to multiple ambiguous angle types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**: